one-love/frontend/README.md

 ### Running

-Execute `npm start` to install dependencies and compile all the files.
+Execute `npm start` to install dependencies and compile all the files for the first time.

+Run `npm run develop` for lifting up the development server with automated compilation and live reload.

 ### Contributing to One Love